junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 The man has his face, with the angel blade that killed them on his chest.

 Castiel looks up at him with sleepy eyes half-open, wordless.
-And he looks up, at the sky of the place where lights of souls are dropping like rainfalls.
+And he looks up, at the sky of the place where the lights of souls are dropping like rainfall.

 Jimmy sits down beside him, quiet, looking up at the falling souls from the bottomless darkness -- There is no Heaven or Hell on Earth for a long while now, the war has long destroyed them.
 All the homeless souls come to this empty place.
 Everyone, is falling to the Empty.